Aaron Sagers: Career

-From 2014 to 2018, Sagers was Editor At Large and producer for Syfy's online presence, previously named Blastr.
-During this role, he contributed to series “Everything You Didn’t Know,” and created the series “Blastr to the Past,” “Science of Fear,” and “Comic Book Roulette.”
+From 2014 to 2018, Sagers was editor-at-large and producer for Syfy's online presence, previously named Blastr.
+In this role, he contributed to series Everything You Didn’t Know, and created the series Blastr to the Past, Science of Fear, and Comic Book Roulette.

-From 2018 to 2019, he served as an executive producer for Centerboro Productions, where he developed numerous paranormal TV show pitches.
+From 2018 to 2019, he served as an executive producer for Centerboro Productions.
 In 2019, he joined Fandom as a producer and senior manager of creative for sponsored content.
-During his role at Fandom, he produced content for Facebook/Oculus, Coca-Cola, and Overwatch League.

-Since 2020, Sagers has appeared as a "Paranormal Journalist," and panelist on Travel Channel's and Discovery+'s unscripted clip show, Paranormal Caught on Camera, which was airing its fifth season in 2022, and already filming its sixth season.
-On the show, he is known for providing historical context, paranormal theories, and citing folklore/myth.
-The popular series discusses folklore and phenomena from across the globe, and is notable within the paranormal genre for its 26-episode seasons.
-In 2021, Sagers scripted, produced, and hosted the Ripley's Believe It Or Not!
+Since 2020, Sagers has appeared as a "paranormal journalist" and panelist on Travel Channel's and Discovery+'s unscripted clip show, Paranormal Caught on Camera.
+On the show, he provides context, paranormal theories, and folklore/myth.
+In 2021, Sagers scripted, produced, and hosted the Ripley's Believe It or Not!
 Ripley's Road Trip web series.

-During the COVID-19 pandemic, Sagers launched the NightMerica true crime/paranormal podcast in 2020 with co-host Britt Emme, and began hosting "Paranormal Pop Culture Hour" with Den of Geek.
+During the COVID-19 pandemic, Sagers launched the NightMerica true crime/paranormal podcast in 2020 with co-host Britt Emme, and began hosting Paranormal Pop Culture Hour with Den of Geek.
 This led to the creation of the Talking Strange paranormal podcast for the Den of Geek Network in 2022.
-Guests have included, Alan Tudyk, Greg Nicotero, Elvira, Dana Gould, Harvey Guillen, Rhys Darby, Rainn Wilson, and more.
-The show streams on Twitch, and is posted on YouTube, and published on Spotify, Apple Podcasts, and other platforms.
-The show has been invited to record live at Rooster Teeth's RTX festival in Austin, Texas.

-In September 2022, Sagers was revealed to be the co-host on Netflix's first ghost hunting show, 28 Days Haunted — along with Tony Spera, the son-in-law of Ed and Lorraine Warren — a series that involves three paranormal investigative teams embedded at three separate locations for nearly a month.
+In September 2022, Sagers was revealed to be the co-host on Netflix's first ghost-hunting show, 28 Days Haunted, a series that involves three paranormal investigative teams embedded at three separate locations for nearly a month.